 Blepharoplasty (eyelid surgery) is a plastic surgery procedure for correcting sagging or drooping eyelids.
 The eyelid, because its skin is much thinner than that in other parts of the face, is often one of the first facial areas to exhibit signs of aging.
 Eyelids that sag or droop can affect peripheral vision, making daily activities such as driving more difficult.
 Blepharoplasty may become necessary when various factors, which include aging, sun damage, smoking and obesity, cause the muscles and tissue that support the eyelids to weaken.

-Reasons for Blepharoplasty
+Reasons for Eyelid Surgery

 Blepharoplasty tightens the eyelid‘s muscles and tissue, and removes excess fat and skin.
 Blepharoplasty eliminates the drooping of skin into the visual field, greatly improving peripheral vision.
 It is also performed for strictly cosmetic reasons.